The Spring Solstice New Year Festival that...

 A limited edition of the Persian (Farsi/Dari) version of this semi-autobiographical picture book was launched to critical acclaim in March 2019 at Bukhara Mag in Tehran, Iran.

-Bukhara Mag is one of the most respected literary institutions in the Persianate world.
+The non-governmental Bukhara Mag is one of the most respected literary institutions in the Persianate world.

 What started out as one of Dr. Bashi's colorful visual infographics in English titled "Nowruz is Science" led Iranian-born children's author and academic Golbarg Bashi to team up with the prolific Canadian illustrator Annie Wilkinson to create the First Title in our Afghanistan and Iran Diverse Children's Book Series (TBA).